 We retain liabilities for uncertain tax positions where we are the tax filer of record.
-GE and Comcast have indemnified NBCUniversal Holdings and us with respect to our income tax obligations attributable to periods prior to the close of the Joint Venture transaction, including indemnification of uncertain tax positions relating to filings made prior to the close of the Joint Venture transaction.
-The liabilities for uncertain tax positions included in our consolidated balance sheet were not material as of December 31, 2013 and 2012.
+GE and Comcast have indemnified NBCUniversal Holdings and us with respect to our income tax obligations attributable to periods prior to the close of the joint venture transaction, including indemnification of uncertain tax positions for these periods.
+The liabilities for uncertain tax positions included in our consolidated balance sheet were not material as of December 31, 2014 and 2013.

 Various domestic and foreign taxing authorities are examining our tax returns through 2012.
 The majority of the periods under examination relate to tax years 2004 and forward.
-All periods prior to January 28, 2011 that are subject to audit are covered by the indemnification from GE or Comcast.